zarzycki/cymep/README.md

 ### Run with CMEC driver

 An alternative workflow is available with [cmec-driver](https://github.com/cmecmetrics/cmec-driver) and conda.
-The workflow is:
+This workflow uses conda to manage python environments.
+Follow the cmec-driver [installation instructions](https://github.com/cmecmetrics/cmec-driver#cmec-driver) to install cmec-driver in a conda environment.
+Then use the following workflow:
-1. Clone the coastal-storm-metrics repo.
+1. Clone the coastal-storm-metrics repository.
-2. Use conda to dependencies in an environment called "_CMEC_cymep".
+2. Use conda to install dependencies in an environment called "_CMEC_cymep".
 This can be done using the provided yml file:
 `conda env create --file cymep.yml`
-3. From the `cmec-driver` directory, register CyMeP in the cmec library:
+3. Register CyMeP in the cmec library:
-`python cmec-driver.py register <path to CyMeP repository>`
+`cmec-driver register <path to coastal-storm-metrics repo>`
     - If you have not run cmec-driver before, you must also register your conda installation information:
-    `python cmec-driver.py setup -conda_source <conda source executable> -env_dir <conda env location>`
+    `cmec-driver setup --conda_source <conda source executable> --env_dir <conda env location>`
     For a standard anaconda or miniconda installation, this might look like:
-    `python cmec-driver.py setup -conda_source ~/miniconda3/etc/profile.d/conda.sh -env_dir ~/miniconda3/envs/`
+    `cmec-driver setup --conda_source ~/miniconda3/etc/profile.d/conda.sh --env_dir ~/miniconda3/envs/`
+4. Create a "cmec-driver" folder *outside* of the coastal-storm-metrics repo.
+In the cmec-driver folder, create two subfolders: "model" and "output".
-4. Add TempestExtremes ASCII trajectories to `cmec-driver/model`.
+5. Add TempestExtremes ASCII trajectories to `cmec-driver/model`.
     - For testing, copy `cymep/trajs/*` to `cmec-driver/model`
-5. Create configuration csv in cmec-driver/model.
+6. Create configuration csv in cmec-driver/model.
-    - For testing, copy `cymep/config-lists/rean_configs.csv` to `cmec-driver/model`.
+    - For testing, copy `cymep/config-lists/rean_configs.csv` to `cmec-driver/model/rean_configs.csv`.
-6. Edit user settings in cmec-driver/config/cmec.json.
+7. Edit user settings in cmec-driver/config/cmec.json.
     - For testing, use the default settings.
-7. Run CyMeP module from cmec-driver:
+8. Run CyMeP module from the cmec-driver directory:
-`python cmec-driver.py run model/ output/ CyMeP`
+`cmec-driver run model/ output/ CyMeP`
-8. Open `/output/CyMeP/index.html` to view results.
+9. Open `/output/CyMeP/index.html` to view results.